 - Virginia: The Lambda Alliance and VOX: Voices for Planned Parenthood at the College of William and Mary are teaming up to host an event each day of the week, including a whiteboard campaign, film screening, workshop/forum, and several other events to be decided.
 [William and Mary campus in Williamsburg, dates and times TBD]

 - Washington: Jaded at Club Contour, a weekly dance night with a heavy focus on safety in their community, is hosting a dance night and distributing pamphlets explaining what street harassment is and why it’s so dangerous, and (if feasible) set up a large poster board where people can write their own stories.
 [April 16th, 9pm-2am at Club Contour, 807 1st Ave Seattle, WA]

-- Washington D.C.: Stop Street Harassment will be present at American University’s Take Back The Night event [April 13, 7-10pm]
+- Washington D.C.: American University’s Take Back The Night event will in part address street harassment [April 13, 7-10pm]

 - Washington D.C: Zerlina Maxwell speaking about campus sexual assault, rape culture and feminist leadership.
 [April 14th, 7pm in the Healy Family Student Center, Georgetown University, with chalking at 6pm]

 - Washington, DC-area: WMATA, SSH, Collective Action for Safe Spaces, DC Rape Crisis Center, Rally Against Rape and more will be distributing information about harassment at five Metro stations from 4-6 p.m.
 Sign up to volunteer.
 [April 15]

 - Washington D.C: GW Feminist Student Union will be participating in an expo with ONE GW where they will be tabling with a focus on maternal health & street harassment and will be talking about the politics of pregnant bodies and breastfeeding and how that ties into street harassment.

 - Washington, DC: American University will host a chalking on campus [April 16, 10 a.m. - 1 p.m.]